Skip to content

 112. Progress towards commitment on water quality (BOD and COD)?

-The company reports figures for BOD and COD levels of mills and refineries but they have not improved from 2021 to 2022.
-The company does not report legal limits.
+The company reports improved figures for BOD and COD levels of mills but BOD and COD refineries levels have not improved from 2022 to 2023.
+It also reports that the maximum limit is set by government regulation.

 • P